caraya/personal-blog/content/blog/ai-generated-ui-and-the-accessibility-prompt-problem.md

 Here's what that looks like when you move from general prompt guidance to a concrete prompt instruction: tell the model to use libraries like `react-helmet-async`, `react-aria`, or `headlessui`, and to prefer semantic HTML elements with ARIA attributes only where they are needed.

 That kind of instruction should lead to implementation details like the following React example using `Helmet` and `react-aria`:

+Wrap the root element in `HelmetProvider` to enable document head management across the app.

 ```jsx
 // main.jsx — HelmetProvider belongs at the app root,